United Rentals (URI) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the equipment rental company had gained 4.36% in the past month.
-In that same time, the Construction sector lost 2.08%, while the S&P 500 lost 4.07%.
+Prior to today's trading, shares of the equipment rental company had lost 11.18% over the past month.
+This has lagged the Construction sector's loss of 5.84% and the S&P 500's loss of 6.68% in that time.

 United Rentals will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $7.93, up 38.39% from the prior-year quarter.
+On that day, United Rentals is projected to report earnings of $7.93 per share, which would represent year-over-year growth of 38.39%.
 Our most recent consensus estimate is calling for quarterly revenue of $3.09 billion, up 22.33% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $41.69 per share and revenue of $14 billion, which would represent changes of +28.28% and +20.25%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $41.69 per share and revenue of $14 billion.
+These totals would mark changes of +28.28% and +20.25%, respectively, from last year.

-Any recent changes to analyst estimates for United Rentals should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for United Rentals.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.07% higher.
-United Rentals is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+United Rentals currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that United Rentals has a Forward P/E ratio of 11.41 right now.
-Its industry sports an average Forward P/E of 14.64, so we one might conclude that United Rentals is trading at a discount comparatively.
+Investors should also note United Rentals's current valuation metrics, including its Forward P/E ratio of 9.79.
+Its industry sports an average Forward P/E of 13.35, so we one might conclude that United Rentals is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.